 You may not find pure MSG growing on a vine, but that doesn’t mean that it adds anything new to what you’re eating.
 When you consider that MSG is made of naturally occurring sources through a process that has been used for centuries and our bodies consider all glutamate the same, then you can see MSG is not as far from nature as some people might think.

-This article was written by Theresa Hedrick, MS, RD, and originally posted on the MSGdish blog on May 25, 2019.
+This article was written by Theresa Hedrick, MS, RD, and originally posted on the MSGdish blog.
 Ms. Hedrick is a dietitian in private practice who specializes in GI disorders and food allergies and intolerances.
 She is passionate about making nutrition fit within the constraints of the real world.